 At Alaska Structures, we take engineering and the safety of our fabric buildings very seriously.
-It is engrained in our genetic code, part of our corporate culture, and is a driving force in our daily goals.
+It is engrained in our corporate identity, and is a driving force in our daily goals.
 So what sets Alaska Structures apart from other companies producing an ‘engineered fabric building’?
-Beyond a clarity of purpose, our “secret sauce” is that we take a unique and multi-pronged approach to engineering and safety.
+Beyond a clarity of purpose, our “secret sauce” is that we take a unique and multi-pronged approach to engineering fabric structures for durability and safety.

 By design, Alaska Structures' fabric buildings feature low-cube packaging for quick and economical shipping anywhere in the world.
 With over 40 years of proven experience, our logistics team has built amazing relationships with shipping and freight companies around the globe to ensure the safe and timely arrival of your fabric buildings or camp systems.